Pulse Sequencer

 -

 Pulse AMY voices (software-rendered on Pulse) — software synthesis on Pulse's 400 MHz ESP32-P4 core, accelerated by the PIE extensions.
 AMY (github.com/shorepine/amy) is an open-source additive / FM / PCM / partial / sample synth library that runs natively on the ESP32-P4.
-Pulse renders audio buffers into its 32 MB PSRAM and streams them to FireStorm over the MIPI bulk-data path; FireStorm's mixer treats them as another stereo voice source alongside the chipset voices.
+Pulse renders audio buffers into its 32 MB PSRAM and streams them to FireStorm over the MIPI bulk-data path; FireStorm's mixer treats them as another stereo voice source alongside the Tempest voices.
 Adds patch-style synthesis for timbres that don't map cleanly to the chipset (heavy partials, free-routing FM, filter-heavy patches).

 -